Skip to main content

 • Tags.

 Use filters when you need a view for one trust, one mandate, one investment currency, one asset class, or one reporting treatment.
+The currency filter uses each investment’s latest recorded currency on or before the end of the selected period.
+This means a holding with a carried-forward value remains available even when it has no new daily value inside the period, and an older currency record does not override its latest one.
 If an investment is shared between entities using ownership weights, an entity filter shows only that entity’s percentage share of value, gains and losses, income, fees, and recent activity.
 The full organisation view still shows the investment once at its full value.

 Key dashboard areas